invenia/blog/_posts/JuliaLangFeatures.md

 ```

-Outside of the class we can't access private fields:
+However, outside the class we can't access private fields:

 ```julia
 julia> 🦆.age
 ERROR: type ##7#12 has no field age
 ```

-Nor can we call private methods:
+We also can't access private methods:

 ```julia
 julia> 🦆.quack()
 ERROR: type ##7#12 has no field quack
 ```

-But accessing their functionality via public methods works:
+However, accessing their functionality via public methods works:
 ```julia
 julia> 🦆.speak()
 Quack!
 ```

 ### How does this work?

-Closures return singleton objects, with the directly referenced closed variables as fields.
+Closures return singleton objects, with directly referenced closed variables as fields.
-All our public fields/methods are directly referenced.
+All the public fields/methods are directly referenced,
-But our private fields (e.g `age`, `quack`) are not directly referenced, but are closed over other methods that use them.
+but the private fields (e.g `age`, `quack`) are not directly referenced, they are closed over other methods that use them.

-So we can actually see those private methods and fields via accessing the public method closures:
+We can actually see those private methods and fields via accessing the public method closures:

 ```julia
 julia> 🦆.speak.quack